drew1kun/ansible-role-macterm/README.md

 Ansible role for terminal configuration on MacOS (Linux coming soon)

-The role does the following:
+This role does the following:
  - Installs Nerdfonts
  - Installs Terminux Powerline font if configured (see Role Variables section)
  - Imports Terminal Profile with Custom Solarized Colorscheme (On MacOS)